-Advanced Psychopharmacology – Dr. Michael Grunebaum (10 sessions) – This course reviews advanced topics in psychopharmacology such as managing treatment resistance and use of third and fourth line agents, as well as management of more complex illnesses without clear treatment guidelines such as rapid cycling bipolar disorder.
+Advanced Psychopharmacology – Dr. Michael Grunebaum (9 sessions) – This course reviews advanced topics in psychopharmacology such as managing treatment refractory illnesses and use of third- and fourth-line agents, as well as management of more complex illnesses without clear treatment guidelines such as rapid cycling bipolar disorder.

-Differential Psychotherapeutics – Dr. Yael Holoshitz and faculty (6 sessions) – In this advanced course, cases are discussed by experts from the framework of different types of psychotherapy in order to explore different approaches to evaluation and treatment.
+-Differential Psychotherapeutics – Dr. Yael Holoshitz and faculty (5 sessions) – In this advanced course, cases are discussed by experts from the framework of different types of psychotherapy in order to explore different approaches to evaluation and treatment.

-Forensic Psychiatry/Ethics 4 – Drs.
+Forensic Psychiatry (6 sessions) /Ethics (4 sessions) – Drs.
 David Lowenthal, Ryan Lawrence, Paul Appelbaum and Ken Hoge (8 sessions) – The last of this series, this course will cover correctional psychiatry, malpractice, disability, and the role of the expert, as well as topics in Psychiatric Ethics such as sexual misconduct with patients and colleagues, research ethics, and ethical problems in a variety of different clinical circumstances.

 Neuroscience of Psychotherapy – Drs.
-Susan Vaughan and Mohsin Ahmed (4 sessions) – Co-taught by a psychoanalyst and a neuroscientist, this course explores theories about the way in which psychotherapy works from a neuroscience perspective.
+Gaurav Patel and Deborah Cabaniss (4 sessions) – Co-taught by a psychoanalyst and a neuroscientist, this course explores theories about the way in which psychotherapy works from a neuroscience perspective.

-Office Practice – Dr. Shirin Ali (5 sessions) – This course provides practical information on starting one's practice.
+Office Practice – Dr. Seth Berger (3 sessions) – This course provides practical information on starting one's practice.
 Topics include: finding an office, setting a fee, record keeping, as well as treatment issues that relate specifically to private practice and managed care settings.

-Public Psychiatry 4: Leadership and Management in Systems of Care – Dr. Stephanie LeMelle (4 sessions) – These are third in the series of lectures on the care of people with severe mental illness in the community.
-This series of lectures will focus on fiscal and administrative systems and on the role of the psychiatrist in these systems.
+Public Psychiatry 4: Leadership and Management in Systems of Care – Dr. Stephanie LeMelle (4 sessions) – This group of classes, the last in our public psychiatry series, will focus on fiscal and administrative systems and on the role of the psychiatrist in these systems.